DaveMielke/NBP/b2g/ui/doc/ref-actions.rst

 .. |OneHandOn| replace:: turn on one hand mode
 .. |PanLeft| replace:: pan to the left
 .. |PanRight| replace:: pan to the right
-.. |PasteFromClipboard| replace:: paste the clipboard content into the text
+.. |PasteFromClipboard| replace:: paste clipboard content into text at cursor
 .. |PowerOff| replace:: go to the Power Off dialog
 .. |RecentApps| replace:: go to the Recent Apps screen
 .. |SaveScreen| replace:: write screen element structure to log